Quantum Beats in Many-Body Localized Systems: Many-body quantum beats

-\textit{Mechanism.---} As we discuss in the following, the observed long-time dynamics of $S_n$, i.e. (\textit{ii}) and (\textit{iii}) in Fig.~\ref{fig1}(b), is fully captured by the mechanism shown in Fig.~\ref{fig1}(a): amplitude of single-particle Rabi oscillations between two sites is modulated due to the interaction between two pairs of sites with nearly resonant single-particle hoppings (predominantly nearest-neighbour).
-To see how this modulation occurs, let us consider four sites $a$, $b$, $c$ and $d$, e.g. red sites in Fig.~\ref{fig1}(a), and the subspace of Hilbert space spanned with $\{\ket{1}\equiv\ket{1_a0_b1_c0_d}, \ket{2}\equiv\ket{1_a0_b0_c1_d}, \ket{3}\equiv\ket{0_a1_b1_c0_d}, \ket{4}\equiv\ket{0_a1_b0_c1_d}\}$, where $1_a$/$0_a$ denotes presence/absence of the particle at site $a$.
+As we discuss in the following, the observed long-time dynamics of $S_n$, i.e.\ (\textit{ii}) and (\textit{iii}) in Fig.~\ref{fig1}b, is fully captured by the mechanism shown in Fig.~\ref{fig1}a: the amplitude of single-particle Rabi-like oscillations between two sites is modulated due to the interference with other nearly resonant single-particle hoppings (predominantly nearest-neighbour).
+To see how this modulation occurs, let us consider four sites $a$, $b$, $c$ and $d$, e.g.\ red sites in Fig.~\ref{fig1}a, and the subspace of Hilbert space spanned with $\{\ket{1}\equiv\ket{1_a0_b1_c0_d},\; \ket{2}\equiv\ket{1_a0_b0_c1_d},\; \ket{3}\equiv\ket{0_a1_b1_c0_d},\; \ket{4}\equiv\ket{0_a1_b0_c1_d}\}$, where $1_a$/$0_a$ denotes presence/absence of the particle at site $a$.
 Hamiltonian~\eqref{H_XXZ} restricted to this subspace can be written as